Ocean 115 - Introduction to Oceanography » Fall 2021 » Chapter 1 Introduction to Planet Earth

 C. Collecting many vocal samples from one group of whales in a variety of ocean conditions.

-D. Collecting a single vocal sample from one group of whales in a variety of ocean conditions.
+D. Collecting many vocal samples from multiple groups of whales in a variety of ocean conditions.

 Question #95